arup-group/osmox/README.md

 }
 ```

 - **Activity Map** object activities based on OSM tags (eg: this building type 'university' is an education facility).
 Activity mapping is based on the same `config.json`, but we add a new section `activity_mapping`.
-For each OSMTag (a key such as `building` and a value such as `hotel`,) we map a list of activities:
+For each OSM tag (a key such as `building` and a value such as `hotel`,) we map a list of activities:

 ```{json}
 {